leejoonli/code-every-day/log.md

 ## Thoughts

 Read about libcurl and seeing how to make HTTP requests, specifically POST requests, with C++.
 If libcurl works for POST requests, then hypothetically it is possible to implement that into the pizza application and can order pizza automatically.

+# Day 256 (2/27/2023)

+## Docker

+Refresher on Docker.

+## Thoughts

+Reread documentation on Docker as a refresher.
+Practiced basic Docker commands again.
+Needed a change from the pizza application for now.